XueliangHan/xuelianghan.github.com/cs/linux.markdown

   * Restrictions: Power, Memory.
   * Some smart cards are Java oriented, which means there is a ROM on the smart card holding a interpreter for the Java Virtual Machine (JVM).

+###1.4.Computer Hardware Review
+* Processors, Memory, I/O Devices, Buses
+* Not interested in them now, pass.
+* Special Registers in Processors
+  * __PC__ (Program Counter): Contain the memory address of the next instruction to be fetched, after that instruction has been fetched, the program counter is updated to point to its successor.
+  * __SP__ (Stack Pointer): Point to the top of the current stack in memory.  * __PSW__ (Program Status Word): This register contains the condition code bits, which are set by comparison instructions, the CPU priority, the mode (user or kernel), and various other control bits.
+User programs may normally read the entire PSW but typically may write only some of its fields.
+The PSW plays an important role in system calls and I/O.

+###1.5.Operating System Concepts
+* `Process` - A process is __basically__ a _program_ in _excution_.

 ##Book Content
 * 1.Introduction
   * 1.1.What Is An Operating System
   * 1.2.History of Operating System
   * 1.3.The Operating System Zoo
+  * 1.4.Computer Hardware Review
+  * 1.5.Operating System Concepts

 </body></html>